About

 • use current language that respects the people and events reflected in our collections during the (re)description of records

-SCA staff view this manner of providing and expanding on the context of problematic records to be in keeping with the University of Waterloo's Principles of Inclusivity and Policy 33 - Ethical Behaviour, as well as the Association of Canadian Archivists' Code of Ethics and Professional Conduct and the Calls to Action of the Truth and Reconciliation Commission of Canada.
+SCA staff view this manner of providing and expanding on the context of problematic records to be in keeping with the University of Waterloo's Policy 33 - Ethical Behaviour, as well as the Association of Canadian Archivists' Code of Ethics and Professional Conduct and the Calls to Action of the Truth and Reconciliation Commission of Canada.